D and DR Divisional News

 Orders for Division "D/DR" can be found under Divisional Forms & Orders

-Traffic Infraction Trials will be held electronically, when feasible, on Wednesday and begin promptly at 9:00 am.
+Traffic Infraction Trials will be held electronically on Wednesday and begin promptly at 9:00 am.

 Any motion filed with the Clerk of Court may be resolved by setting the motion for hearing OR by Agreed Order.
 Please check with opposing counsel for agreement PRIOR to setting a hearing or contacting the Judge's office.
 (See Divisional Instructions).